 Scott and his companions reached the true South Pole on their second expedition, the Terra Nova Expedition, begun in 1910.
 On 17 January 1912 they discovered to their dismay that Roald Amundsen had beaten them.
 Amundsen reached the Pole a month earlier, on 14 December 1911, leaving behind a tent, a Norwegian flag and a letter for Scott.

 The Norwegian success came down to careful preparation.
 Amundsen used skis and dog sleds, ate fresh meat from the dogs themselves and chose a shorter route from the Bay of Whales.
 Scott, by contrast, relied on a mix of ponies, motor sledges and man-hauled sleds, all of which failed in the brutal conditions.
-Scott and his entire team subsequently died on the return trek, defeated by exhaustion, frostbite, malnutrition and a series of unusually severe blizzards.
+On the return trek the team weakened fast.
+Edgar Evans died first after a fall; then Captain Lawrence Oates, frostbitten and certain he was slowing the others, walked out of the tent into a blizzard to die, with the words his companions wrote down: “I am just going outside and may be some time.”
+Scott and his two remaining men died in their tent only a few kilometres short of a supply depot, defeated by exhaustion, frostbite, malnutrition and a run of unusually severe blizzards.
+Scott kept his journal to the last, closing his message to the public with the line “For God’s sake look after our people.”
 Their bodies, diaries and photographs were found by a search party eight months later and turned them into legendary figures of polar exploration.

 Mawson and the Australasian Antarctic Expedition